Updated 11.06.2025

 The National Supervisory Authority for Welfare and Health (Valvira) maintains a public register of compliant secure environments.
 See Database of secondary-use environments (valvira.fi) for more information, including registration details and fees.

-Both Findata and individual data controllers can issue data permits and amendment permits.
+If you need individual-level data, you should first determine which data controllers your application concerns.
+Both Findata and individual public data controllers can grant data permits and amendment permits:

-• Public controllers issue permits if the application concerns only their own data and does not involve combining the data with other datasets covered by the Secondary Use Act.
+• Public data controllers issue permits if your application concerns only their own data and the data will not be combined with other data resources covered by the Secondary Use Act.

-• Findata is responsible for issuing permits whenever the application involves combining data from multiple controllers covered by the Act.
+• Findata grants permits when your application involves combining data from multiple controllers covered by the Act.

 Transferred right to issue permits